 The employer’s burden is significantly different in defending an Equal Pay Act claim for an additional reason.
 The Equal Pay Act prohibits differential pay for men and women when performing equal work “except where such payment is made pursuant to” one of the four affirmative defenses.
 29 U.S.C. § 206(d)(1) (emphasis added).
 We read the highlighted language of the statute as requiring that the employer submit evidence from which a reasonable factfinder could conclude not merely that the employer’s proffered reasons could explain the wage disparity, but that the proffered reasons do in fact explain the wage disparity.
 See also Delaware Dept. of Health, 865 F.2d at 1415 (stating that “the correct inquiry was . . . whether, viewing the evidence most favorably to the [plaintiff], a jury could only conclude that the pay discrepancy resulted from” one of the affirmative defenses (emphasis added)).
 Thus, unlike an ADEA or Title VII claim, where an employer need not prove that the proffered legitimate nondiscriminatory reasons actually motivated the salary decision, in an Equal Pay Act claim, an employer must submit evidence from which a reasonable factfinder could conclude that the proffered reasons actually motivated the wage disparity.

+Id. at 107-108 (some internal citations omitted).

 3. The Equal Pay Act exempts certain specific industries from its coverage, including certain fishing and agricultural businesses.
 See 29 U.S.C. § 213.
 These industries are not, however, exempt from Title VII.

 4. In contrast to Title VII, the Equal Pay Act has no coverage threshold defined in terms of the employer’s number of employees.